nestjs/docs.nestjs.com/content/techniques/mongo.md

 export const SignUpEventSchema = SchemaFactory.createForClass(SignUpEvent);
 ```

-Use the discriminators option to register a discriminator for a given schema.
-It works on both `MongooseModule.forFeature` and `MongooseModule.forFeatureAsync`
+With this in place, use the `discriminators` option to register a discriminator for a given schema.
+It works on both `MongooseModule.forFeature` and `MongooseModule.forFeatureAsync`:

 ```typescript
 @@filename(event.module)